 “We didn’t mean it to be that way so we went to the VA hospital and said ‘how do we fix this?’, and they said , ‘well you don’t need to fix it.
 Why don’t we use it for PTSD treatment?’
 So a lot of Vietnam veterans, and a lot of veterans from other wars who have a hard time hearing those sounds, come through the Vietnam Experience for Repeat Exposure Therapy.
 Over 6-7 visits they become less and less impacted by those sounds”

-I’d like to come back to Patriots Point a few times.
+I’d like to come back to Patriots Point a few times, for a different reason.
 I didn’t get anything like enough time to soak it up and explore it in detail.

 ¹ US aircraft carriers were designated CV and numbered sequentially.
 CV-5 was the fifth carrier to be built.
 Later the designations became more specific.
 When USS Yorktown CV-10’s role changed she became CVA-10 (Attack Carrier), and then CVS-10 (Anti-Submarine carrier).